audit-labs-audits/telcoin-network/docs/problems/scaling-rpcs.md

 The protocol does not gossip transactions at the txpool level.
 Instead, each validator bundles transactions that it sees as valid and produces a "batch".
 The batch is sent to all other validators for verification.

 ## Update 01/28/2024
-The worse-case scenario is every worker batch is identical, which would result in essentially whay Ethereum already does.
+The worse-case scenario is every worker batch is identical, which would result in essentially what Ethereum already does.
 It's a waste of network resources to include duplicate transactions.

 What is the correct way to handle duplicate transactions in Consensus Outuput?